 Some iGaming providers charge based on handle and the expected value of the handle rather than on the actual hold.
 For instance, if a game has a house edge of 5%, and $10,000,000 is wagered on that game, the house is expected to have GGR of $500,000.
 However, variance plays a key role, and the house will almost certainly not have GGR of exactly $500,000.
 Fee structures based on expected value, opposed to the actual hold, leaves operators at risk in the event that players won more than expected – or conversely benefit from players losing more than expected.

 An even rarer fee structure is one based around NGR, or Net Gaming Revenue.
 Similar to GGR, NGR is a common performance indicator in the iGaming industry.
 Unlike GGR which has a clear calculation (simply weigh player wins vs player losses), the way NGR is calculated can vary depending on what expenses are included.
 For instance, NGR can be as simple as taking GGR and deducting player bonuses, or as complicated as including the cost of affiliate programs and advertising spend.

 Since NGR is impacted by so many factors and is largely dependent on how aggressive an operator is with their bonuses and promotions, it is not a great metric for revenue sharing agreements, but rather as a in-house KPI for operators.

 How can GGR or NGR affect operators?

 The 3 most important things prospective operators should consider when reviewing the fee structures of their technology providers are:

 - Operators should also ensure they have discounted rates as their hold increases.
-While many technology providers will offer substantial discounts (cutting their share of GGR by as much as half) for operators with higher holds, some technology providers have a flat GGR share regardless of the GGR generated.
+While many technology providers will offer substantial discounts (cutting their share of GGR by as much as half) for operators who have higher handle and hold, some technology providers have a flat GGR share regardless of the GGR generated.
 To reiterate the first important point we highlighted, even small changes to a GGR share can have large impacts on profitability for an operator.